strivedata/angular-cdk/projects/angular-cdk/README.md

 ### Single Select (Radio Group)

 The single select directive gives you the same functionality as native HTML radio inputs, without any of the styling.
-Use them for building out custom UIs for selecting a single value.
+Use them for building out custom UIs for selecting a single option from a group of options.

 #### Guidelines

 Use a single select behavior when there is a list of two or more options that are mutually exclusive and the user has to select exactly one option.

+* Clearly highlight the selected option
+* Select options instantly without confirmation

 #### Usage